 Lead Experience Designer

 Working as UX team lead to drive the quality of experience design within Hugo & Cat.
-Managing and mentoring junior Experience Designers, establishing design process and methodology for programmes of work, proposal of new projects for existing clients, and overseeing the creation of key deliverables such as customer satisfaction measurement, user testing programs, and collaborative design workshops.
+Managing and mentoring a team of Experience Designers, establishing design process and methodology for programmes of work, proposal of new projects for existing clients, and overseeing the creation of key deliverables such as customer satisfaction measurement, user testing programs, and collaborative design workshops.
 Strong focus on customer centric innovation, and working with businesses to turn concepts into reality.
 Leading project teams to create new experiences for clients such as Thames Water, Tourism Ireland, and varies brands of the Stanley Black & Decker family.

 Senior Experience Designer